Tendonitis Treatment in Pennsylvania and New Jersey

 Tendons exist all over the body as the conjoining pieces between muscle and bone.
 Normally, these fibrous bundles of tissue can withstand a fair amount of tension and activity, but it is also possible for them to become overworked and inflamed.
 This inflammation of the tendon is known as tendonitis.

-Visit the Arthritis Group at our arthritic treatment centers in Pennsylvania or New Jersey to learn more about tendonitis and discuss your symptoms with our rheumatology specialists.
-For further treatment options, call (215) 725-7400 or request an appointment through our secure online form.
+Visit The Arthritis Group at our arthritic treatment centers in in Philadelphia, Langhorne, and Bala Cynwyd to learn more about tendonitis and discuss your symptoms and treatment with our board-certified rheumatologists.
+To schedule your consultation, please call (215) 725-7400 or request an appointment through our secure online form.

 What Causes Tendonitis?